Qiskit/qiskit/CONTRIBUTING.md

 These are not required to use the rest of the package, and so should not be added to `requirements.txt`.
 Instead, if several optional dependencies are grouped together to provide one feature, you can consider adding an "extra" to the package metadata, such as the `visualization` extra that installs Matplotlib and Seaborn (amongst others).
 To do this, modify the [`setup.py`](setup.py) file, adding another entry in the `extras_require` keyword argument to `setup()` at the bottom of the file.
-You do not need to be quite as accepting of all versions here, but it is still a good idea to be as permissive as you possibly can be.
 You should also add a new "tester" to [`qiskit.utils.optionals`](qiskit/utils/optionals.py), for use in the next section.

 ### Checking for optionals